BAK2K3/hard-drivers/README.md

 [Box](https://www.box.co.uk/ "Box Homepage"): A less specific focus on builds, with immediate attention drawn to peripherals rather than computer.

-[Chillblast](https://www.chillblast.com/ "Chillblast Homepage"): Not very user friendly, a lot of information, a lot of options, and high selling point is pre-build next day PCs.
+[Chillblast](https://www.chillblast.com/ "Chillblast Homepage"): Not very user-friendly, a lot of information, a lot of options, and high selling point is pre-built next day PCs.

 ### Business Strategy